-With personal grit and the help of supportive family members and health workers, she fights her way to a job, a relationship between equals, and a healthy and satisfying life.
+With personal grit and the help of supportive family members and frontline health workers, she fights her way to a job as a radio anchor, a relationship between equals, and a healthy and satisfying life.

-In various episodes Dr Anita – who also provides information via Mobile Kunji – covers issues such as registering a pregnancy, breastfeeding, family planning and recognising maternal danger signs.
+In various episodes Dr Anita – who also provides information via our mHealth services, Kilkari, Mobile Academy and Mobile Kunji – covers issues such as registering a pregnancy, breastfeeding, family planning and recognising maternal danger signs.
 She offers tips on handling a newborn baby and on providing good post-delivery maternal care.
 Other characters reinforce these points.

-The show delivers information in an entertaining human story sprinkled with jokes and songs.
+The show delivers information through an entertaining and engaging human story sprinkled with jokes and songs.
 It also encourages further discussion about health through listeners’ groups.

 Khirki Mehendiwali was originally broadcast on All India Radio in 2012 and 2013 (in three districts in Bihar and one in Uttar Pradesh) for fifteen minutes, three times a week, with an omnibus edition on Sundays.